-ED FINE is co-head of the firm’s New York Global Finance practice and is a former member of the firm’s Executive Committee.
-Ed has more than 30 years of experience representing issuers, underwriters and purchasers of mortgage-backed and asset-backed securities in the public and private markets.
+ED FINE is former co-head of the firm’s New York Global Finance practice and a former member of the firm’s Executive Committee.
+Ed has more than 35 years of experience representing issuers, underwriters, and purchasers of mortgage-backed and asset-backed securities in the public and private markets.
 Ed has also represented companies and underwriters in their general capital markets activities.

 Ed’s practice is focused on real estate finance.
 He has extensive experience working with commercial and investment banks, mortgage REITs, hedge funds, mortgage banking companies and insurance companies in their securitization and non-securitization activities.
 As one of the early participants in the securitization industry, he has been involved in many innovative transactions and has played a role in the development of an array of structural features that are now standard in the market.